ciwooi/jquery-wizard-builder/README.md

             <td>autoSubmit</td>
             <td>false</td>
             <td>
-            If set to true and the whole wizard is contained within a <form> tag, the final "Complete" step will simply submit the form to its action.
+            If set to true and the whole wizard is contained within a &ltform&gt tag, the final "Complete" step will simply submit the form to its action.
 If you have added an onCompleted method call, this option is ignored</td>
         </tr>